MultiplEYE-COST/wg1-experiment-implementation/guidelines/CONDA_ENVIRONMENT.md

    ```bash
    conda activate multipleye3.9
    ```
-   Now, you can install the necessary packages for you eye-tracker by running the following command in your terminal:
+   Now, you can install the necessary packages for your eye-tracker by running the following command in your terminal:
    ```bash
     pip install -r requirements-eyelink.txt
   ```